Clidus/gwl/README.md

 Installation:

+* Create a datebase with the schema in database.txt
-* Set "base_url" in gwl_application/config/config.php
+* Set "base_url" in ignition_application/config/config.php
-* Set "hostname", "username", "password" and "database" in gwl_application/config/database.php
+* Set "hostname", "username", "password" and "database" in ignition_application/config/database.php
-* Set "gb_api_key" in gwl_application/config/gwl_config.php
+* Set "gb_api_key" in ignition_application/config/gwl_config.php
 * Navigate to project root in the terminal and run "compass compile" to build the CSS files.
 You can also run "compass watch" to have the CSS rebuilt everytime you modify a stylesheet.

 ## License